DRF30q/C152X/README.md

 - Ammeter - gauge calibration and behaviour.
 - Low voltage light now comes on below ~ 1000 RPM as in real life.
 - OAT thermometer now operates regardless of the position of the master switch.
+- The overhead (Dome) light can now be dimmed by the dimmer knob below the pilot control yoke.

 ### Notes:
  - The default aircraft panel has a Tachometer with a 2700RPM redline.
 As a result I have taken the decision to model the C152 with the corresponding and slightly uprated 115HP engine.
 (It is essentially the same engine as the 'standard' C152 Lycoming engine with 110HP/2550RPM redline, with a few extra horsepower from the additional RPM.
 The standard cruise performance chart power settigns etc will still be valid.
 The extra horsepower means slightly better takeoff and goaround performance and a slightly higher service ceiling.
 The current version tested in the sim has a service ceiling around 15,500ft.)